-The RNS® System Lennox-Gastaut Syndrome (LGS) feasibility study examines the early safety and effectiveness of brain-responsive neurostimulation as an add-on therapy for reducing the frequency of generalized seizures in individuals 12 years of age or older with LGS who are refractory to antiseizure medications.
+This study examines the safety and effectiveness of Responsive Neurostimulation (RNS) for reducing seizures in individuals 12 years of age or older with LGS.

 This anti-seizure medicine slows down the activation of the enzyme cholesterol 24-hydroxylase (CH24H).
 It has the potential to reduce seizure susceptibility and improve seizure control.
 It is currently in phase 3 studies for those with LGS.

 The PACIFIC Study is a Phase 1b/2a clinical study for adult participants with DEEs.
 This study will assess the safety & tolerability of LP352.
 Importantly, the PACIFIC study is also designed to examine changes in seizure frequency over the treatment period.

 The STARS Phase 3 Staccato Alprazolam Study is designed for people who experience prolonged epileptic seizures lasting more than 3 minutes.
 It tests an inhaler containing an investigational drug to see whether it could help people who experience prolonged epileptic seizures.

 Stellina Study for VALTOCO® (diazepam nasal spray) in 2 to 5-Year-Old Children With Epilepsy

 The Stellina Study is a Phase 1/2a clinical study evaluating a single dose of diazepam nasal spray (VALTOCO) as a rescue medication in children aged 2-5 who have been diagnosed with epilepsy.
 The objectives of the study are to assess the pharmacokinetics (PK) of diazepam after one intranasal dose of VALTOCO as well as assess the long-term safety and tolerability in the six-month open-label safety period.